Backtesting.py vs Backtrader vs Pineify: Which Backtesting Fits You?

 Q: How much programming do I need to know to get started?

-- Backtesting.py is the most beginner-friendly if you're new to Python.
-Its simplicity helps you focus on the trading logic.
+- Backtesting.py is the most beginner-friendly.
+Its simplicity helps you focus on trading logic.

-- Backtrader is powerful but has more features to learn.
-It's best if you're comfortable with Python and want more control.
+- Backtrader is powerful with more features to learn.
+Best if you're comfortable with Python.

-You don't need to be a software engineer, but you should be okay with writing and debugging code.
+You don't need to be a software engineer, but you should be comfortable writing and debugging code.

 Q: Can I use these to backtest strategies for cryptocurrencies like Bitcoin or Ethereum?

-- Backtrader has a direct advantage here because it can integrate with the CCXT library, letting you pull live data from many crypto exchanges.
+- Backtrader integrates with CCXT for live data from crypto exchanges.

 Q: What's the best framework for testing Forex trading strategies?